There are no current consultations.

-We do not expect the majority of the Act to be commenced before April 2017 and we will ensure that further details and dates relating to implementation of the Act, including consultations on secondary legislation and information on individual provisions coming into force, are communicated widely and as far in advance as possible.
+The majority of the Act is unlikely to be commenced before April 2017.
+Further details and dates relating to implementation of the Act, including consultations on secondary legislation and information on individual provisions coming into force, will be communicated widely and as far in advance as possible.
 That includes through this section of the Scottish Government website.